SeunginLyu/SoftSys-daalloc/README.md

 ## Project Workflow
 We did most of our work together through pair programming.
-We often used the Live Share extension of Visual Studio Code on Seungin's machine.
+We often used the Live Share extension of Visual Studio Code on Seungin's machine to pair program (in part due to Matt's issues with RSI).
 So the commit history is not the most accurate representation of each member's contribution to this project.
 We believe the Trello board is a better source of our contribution history.
 We followed the TDD principles throughout the course of this project.
 We made sure each pull request gets at least one peer review and an approval before it gets merged to master.
-Adhering to a rather strict integration rules for a small project, we learned that such restrictions help us stay in tuned with each other's contribution and made sure everyone in the team was fully aware of the team's ongoing process.
+We found that such restrictions helped us stay tuned in to each other's contribution and made sure everyone on the team was fully aware of the team's ongoing process.

 ## Shvector:
 The original idea for the project was to write a version of malloc specifically designed for an application.
 We decided to choose dynamic vectors as it seemed like ripe with memory allocations opportunities.
 We modelled shvec after the C++ vector class, which automatically "grows" when a value is written past its largest index.

 ### Implementation

 A Shvector holds three values:
 ```
 typedef struct {